Skip to main content

 What’s next

 We held engagement workshops in October and November 2022 with children, youth, local residents and businesses to hear their aspirations for the park.
-The information from these workshops, alongside the direction given by mana whenua, will be used to create an integrated design solution that achieves more public space, safety and accessibility benefits to be realised.
+We have used the information from these workshops, alongside the direction given by mana whenua, to create an integrated design solution that achieves more public space, safety and accessibility benefits to be realised.

 Background